hyssostech/sketch-thru-plan-sdk-net/samples/ScenarioSample/README.md

 and progress indication is provided - in this case just via a Wait cursor.

-The actual operation if performed within a separate thread, but in this simple app, that is not strictly necessary, as the intention is to keep users from using the UI in the first place.
+The actual operation if performed within a separate thread, but in this simple app, that is not strictly necessary, as the intention is to keep users from starting new operations in the first place.

 ```cs
 private async Task PerformLongOp(Func<Task> action)